webmaxru/bpm-counter/README.md

 6. You can read authenticated user credentials (for example to implement some logic in UI) by sending request to [/.auth/me](https://bpmtech.no/.auth/me) endpoint.
 To check authentication info of the API calls, you read the `x-ms-client-principal` header in the request.
 7. To log out, you redirect users to [/.auth/logout](https://bpmtech.no/.auth/logout) page.
+8. To remove personally identifying information (email or user handle) from the application, you direct users to the link that is related to a particular identity provider: [/.auth/purge/twitter](https://bpmtech.no/.auth/purge/twitter).

 Demo: